mirsahib/IMU_Timer/README.md

 # IMU Timer!

 # Build file
-the build app can be found from apk folder
+the build app can be found in apk folder

 #  How to use